coomar2841/image-chooser-library/README.md

        src="https://developer.android.com/images/brand/en_generic_rgb_wo_45.png" />
 </a>

+**Makes it easy and simple to integrate "Attach that photo/video" feature into your apps.**
+*Forget about various devices/os variations*

+## Code less for capturing  images/videos
+1. Supports picking up images/videos from phone gallery.
+2. Supports capturing images/videos using the phone camera.
+3. Generates thumbnails for the any chosen media.
+4. Works on most(99%) of the phones/os versions.
+5. Similar code base to implement irrespective of Android version of device.

 ## Version 1.2.6
 1. Fix problems with images which don't have EXIF Data.
 Get their actual width and height.
 2. Get the video preview image (Big Thumbnail)